gioZAK/easy_vape/README.md

 #### Products

-We currently offer 21 Products, which are divided into these Categories; MODS, PODS, E-Liquid with Nicotine and Without Nicotine.
+We currently offer 21 Products, which are divided into these Categories; MODS, PODS, E-Juices with Nicotine and Without Nicotine.

  - 7 Vapes
     - Which 4 are MODS, with price ranging from 90 Euros to 120 Euros.